 Karen Lok Yi Wong, MA, MSW

-Karen is a researcher at the STAR Institute and she did her praciticum at 411 Seniors Centre Society, a partner of STAR.
-STAR co-supervised her practicum work.
-She has an MA in Social Policy at University of York, United Kingdom, and a Master of Social Work at UBC, Canada.
-Karen conducted research and analyzed policies on older adults and healthcare including palliative care, long-term care and family caregiving and published and presented widely academically and professionally.
+Karen has worked with the STAR Institute on various papers and projects over the years and continues to engage with the Institute on specific work.
+She received her MA in social policy at the University of York, United Kingdom and her MSW in social work at University of British Columbia, Canada.
+She has conducted research and analyzed policies on older adults and healthcare including palliative care, long-term care and family caregiving and published and presented widely academically and professionally.
 She has received competitive and non-competitive research grants as principal or co-investigators.
 She is a registered social worker in BC, Canada and has been practicing in diverse settings related to older adults such as community senior services centre, long-term care, and acute care hospital.
 She is currently practicing social work with Providence Healthcare in Vancouver.
-She is also a long-term volunteer of Alzheimer's Society as family support group facilitator and workshop speaker as well as active in BC Association of Social Workers Multicultural and Anti-racist Committee and Seniors Community of Practice.
+She is also a long-term volunteer of Alzheimer's Society.
+She is serving on the BC Association of Social Workers Multicultural and Anti-racist Committee and Seniors Community of Practice.

 Lupin Battersby, MA